men's health screenings

 Share

 Many communications efforts are in place to help remind women about certain important health screenings they need every year.
-However, it is important to remind men as well.
+However, it’s important to have reminders for men’s health screenings as well.

 Trends show that men tend to avoid going to the doctor for a variety of reasons.
-They still need specific annual health screenings to ensure their well-being though.
+They still need specific annual health screenings to ensure their well-being.
 Doing so can help men reduce potential risks and take control of their health.

-Depending on a man’s age and his other risk factors, here are a few of the screening tests a man should think of getting every year.
-If any of these apply to you, talk to your primary care provider about if these screenings are appropriate for you.
+Depending on a man’s age and other risk factors, here are a few men’s health screenings all men should consider getting.
+If any of these apply to you, talk to your primary care provider about whether these screenings are appropriate and when you should get them.

 Regular physical exam

 We’ll start off with the basics.
 At every age, you should have a yearly physical exam.
 The exam will consist of general readings such as height, weight and your body mass index (BMI).
-An exam also screens for depression and risky lifestyle habits.
+A mental health exam also screens for depression and risky lifestyle habits.

 Vaccination updates